princesegzy01/fraud-detection-machine-learning/readme.md

         There is no clear problem statement and also what you want the solution to solve for ?

 ## Folder structure
-Below is a screenshot of the folder structure from google doc that contains .rpt (Crystal report file format), Readme in excel format and a zip file containg some .tab (tabe dataset file ) file.
+Below is a screenshot of the folder structure from google drive that contains .rpt (Crystal report file format), Readme in excel format and a zip file containing some .tab files.
 <img src="screenshots/gdrive.png">

-The Readme.xls contains descriptions filed for each file which is not clear enough.
+The Readme.xls contains descriptions fieled for each file, which is not clear description for each file.

-        Can we get a detail a detailed explanation of what each file is supposed to do ?
+        Can we get a detailed explanation of what each file is supposed to do ?

 ## Data Wrangling
 After loading the data into pandas for data wrangling and exploaration, Below are summary details of the `aExport20191016.rpt` and the `aBlacklist20190805.tab` datasets.